 The conservation and restoration of oil paintings is a complex practice which incorporates a wide range of treatments responding to the multiple issues that may have caused damages to your painting.
 The heterogeneous layer structure which constructs the easel painting presents a variety of different materials increasing the complexity of treatment particularly due to the natural materials involved (cotton/linen canvas; wooden stretcher).

-Deterioration may have occurred as the result of material degradation, environmental damages, accidental damages or disasters.
+Common problems that affect oil paintings include deterioration that may have occurred as the result of material degradation, environmental damages, accidental damages or disasters.
 The physical consequences of degradation can include structural damages or aesthetic deterioration.

 Damages in the canvas and associated treatments

 Structural damages can include bulges and undulations in the canvas; loss of tensions, removal of the canvas from the lining support; and wearing of the tacking margins resulting in the loss of tension.
 Tears and cuts/slashes may have also been caused to your canvas which requires mending.
 Depending on the severity of the tear/cut, the canvas may require lining treatment and there are modern and traditional methods available.
 Alternatively, if the damages are localised, thread-to-thread tear mending can realign the individual canvas fibres to repair the tear locally.
 An insert may also be added to the canvas if the tear has resulted in a loss of canvas.
 Keying out, in other words tightening the keys, can also retention the canvas.